Freiburg enters winter break in 3rd after beating Leverkusen - WHIZ News

 Freiburg has a one-point lead over fourth-place Leverkusen and Hoffenheim.

-Cologne hosted Stuttgart later Sunday in the last game before the winter break.
+Anthony Modeste scored a late goal to give Cologne a 1-0 win over Stuttgart in the last Bundesliga game before the winter break.

+Kingsley Schindler crossed for the French striker to head the winner in the 88th minute and set off a Christmas party among home fans.
+Their patience had been tried by two disallowed goals early on, the first for an unintended hand ball, the second through VAR for a marginal offside call.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports